-A judge is required to promptly hear and decide matters assigned to the judge.
+A judge is required to promptly hear and decide matters assigned to the judge unless otherwise requested by all parties or expressly permitted by statute.
 In the event that a trial court decision is being held under advisement for more than sixty days, written notice of the delay and a projected time of decision must be provided to the parties or their counsel.
 A judge must promptly decide whether the judge's recusal from a case is required.